chinesedfan/codejam/2018/README.md

 #### Problem C. Go, Gopher!

 For visible tests, always try to make a 4x5 rectangle.
 Keep outputing each inner point until all its neighbours are prepared.
+For hidden tests, always try to make a 3x(3xN) rectangle.

 #### Problem D. Cubic UFO